paulremo/NRPMHandbook/_sources/mechanical/handbook/rp/structural_models_equations.md

-A strongly simplified assessment can be achieved by summarizing all uncertainties associated with the radiation modelling in the model uncertainty variable $\theta$, allowing to consider both $D$ and $D_{A}$ in Equation 10‑57 as deterministic variables.
+A strongly simplified assessment can be achieved by summarizing all uncertainties associated with the radiation modelling in the model uncertainty variable $\theta$, allowing to consider both $D$ and $D_{A}$ in Eq. {eq}`Equation 3.57` as deterministic variables.
 The resulting simplified model should be seen mainly as a starting point or placeholder for a more detailed modelling.